Dr. Robert F. Mullen

 There is a saying that circulates among mental health professionals.
 Why do only 26% of people have a diagnosable mental disorder? . . .
 Because the other 74% haven’t been diagnosed yet.

 We are all psychologically dysfunctional in some way.
 “Mental illnesses are so common that almost everyone will develop at least one diagnosable mental disorder at some point in their life” (Scientific American).

 Why do we treat the mentally ill with contempt, trepidation, and ridicule?
 We are hard-wired to fear and isolate mental illness, and we have been misinformed by history and the disease model of mental health.
 There are four common misconceptions about psychological dysfunctions.
 They are (1) abnormal and selective, (2) a consequence of behavior, (3) solely mental, and (4) psychotic.

 The dysfunctional are psychotic.

-A neurosis is a condition that negatively impacts our emotional wellbeing and quality of life but does not necessarily impair or interfere with normal day-to-day functions.
+A neurosis is a condition that negatively impacts our emotional well-being and quality of life but does not necessarily impair or interfere with normal day-to-day functions.
 It is a standard part of natural human development.
-One-in-four individuals have a diagnosable neurosis.
-According to the World Health Organization, nearly two-thirds of people who have a neurosis reject, refuse to disclose, or choose to remain oblivious to their dysfunction.
-Mental disorders are common, undiscriminating, and impact us all in some fashion or another.
+One-in-four individuals have diagnosable neurosis.
+According to the World Health Organization, nearly two-thirds of people with emotional dysfunction reject, refuse to disclose or choose to remain oblivious to their condition.
+Mental disorders are common, and undiscriminating, and impact us all in some fashion or another.
 Many of us have more than one disorder; depression and anxiety are commonly comorbid, often accompanied by substance abuse.